Bose-Hubbard simulator with long-range hopping: Time coherence and Fourier transform spectroscopy

-To conclude this section, we compare in Fig.S4 the decays of the $g^{(1)}$-function measured at unity (a) and half (b) fillings.
+To conclude this section, we compare in Fig.S3 $\mathcal{V}(\tau)$ measured at unity (a) and half (b) fillings.
 Hence, we directly verify that in both regimes the degree of time coherence does not decay at long retardations $\tau$.
 It reveals that excitons collectively inherit extended phase coherence for quantum insulators only.\\

-\centerline{ } \textit{\textbf{Fig.S4: Coherence of MI and CB orders.} \textbf{a} $|g^{(1)}|$ as a function of the optical delay $\tau$, for MI order at unity-filling. \textbf{b} Identical measurement for CB order at half lattice-filling (orange).
+\centerline{ } \textit{\textbf{Fig.S3: Time coherence of MI and CB solid orders.} \textbf{a} $\mathcal{V}(\tau)$ for MI order at unity-filling. \textbf{b} Identical measurement for CB order at half lattice-filling (orange).
 Experimental data in \textbf{b} are identical to the ones displayed in Fig.3.a.
 Measurements were all realised at 330 mK and acquired in a 200 ns long time interval, starting 400 ns after extinction of the loading laser pulse.
 Error-bars display our statistical precision.}